 How to serve:

-This mug cake is delicious served as is, but you could also top it with vanilla ice cream, chocolate ice cream, whipped cream, coconut whipped cream, vanilla yogurt, chocolate sauce or even more chocolate chips.
+This cake is delicious served as is, but you could also top it with a scoop of ice cream, whipped cream, coconut whipped cream, vanilla yogurt, chocolate sauce or even more chocolate chips.

 I do not recommend it.
 I have not tested this recipe with any other flours and can't guarantee it would work out.